sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/A_Command_Which_Outputs_a_Snippet.md

 ## Adding it to a Menu

-If you do not choose a key binding, you should place the command in a menu.
-Otherwise, it will be difficult or impossible to access.
+{{% alert title="⚠️ Warning" color="primary" %}}If you do not choose a key binding, you should place the command in a menu.
+Otherwise, it will be difficult or impossible to access.{{% /alert %}}

 ```
 bundle do |bundle|